Nicosia

 Nicosia is a bustling city with something for everyone.
 The old town is full of cobblestone streets, authentic restaurants, and bustling markets that come alive with the sound of music in the evening.
 Visitors can explore a variety of historical sites, such as the Venetian Walls and Laiki Yitonia – an old neighborhood that still retains its traditional Cypriot architecture.

 The city also offers a number of cultural activities and events, from theater performances to art galleries.
-Nicosia is home to the Cyprus Theatre Organisation and the Nicosia Municipal Arts Centre, which both host a variety of performances throughout the year.
+Lefkosia is home to the Cyprus Theatre Organisation and the Municipal Arts Centre, which both host a variety of performances throughout the year.
 There is also an abundance of excellent restaurants, cafes, and bars that serve up a range of international cuisines.

 Overall, Nicosia is a vibrant and unique city with a wealth of culture and history, making it the perfect destination for anyone looking to explore the Island of Cyprus.